adityadani/pxdocs/content/key-management/portworx-with-ibm-kp.md

 In an non IKS cluster, set the `secretType` as `ibm-kp` in the helm chart's values.yml configuration file.

 ##### Using Portworx Spec Generator
 When generating the [Portworx Kubernetes spec file](https://install.portworx.com/), select `IBM Key Protect` from the "Secrets type" list.
-For more details on how to generate Portworx spec for Kubernetes, refer instructions on [Deploy Portworx on Kubernetes](/scheduler/kubernetes).

 #### Existing installation